merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 <div class="blockquote-author">Tom O. Delmont</div>
 </blockquote>

-If you just clicked a link to get here and jumped to the end, here are a couple of points I made in this post:
+I understand if you just clicked a link to get here and jumped to the end because you are as busy as the scientist next to you.
+So here are a couple of points I made in this post:

 * **The phylogeny of CPR genomes shows something extraordinary**.
 They are truly unusual, and deserve all the buzz.
-* **What we have seen so far is the tip of the iceberg**, and it is safe to assume we will see much more soon.
+* **What we have seen so far is likely the tip of the iceberg**, and it is safe to assume we will see much more soon.
 * It seems **we can predict CPR genomes among draft genome bins from shotgun metagenomes almost instantly** using single-copy genes.
 * **They are not specific to systems Banfield studied, and their recovery is not limited to her group**.
-[Daan Speth](https://twitter.com/daanspeth) found them.
+[Daan Speth](https://twitter.com/daanspeth) and his colleagues have found them.
 I saw on Twitter that [Jen Biddle](https://twitter.com/subsurface_life){:target="_blank"} has found them, too.
-Although we didn't know it before, thanks to our new classifier, we learned that Ryan Bartelme and Ryan Newton's biofilter has them as well!
-Now everyone knows that they do exist, more people will be looking for them, and that clade will light up fast, and we will humbled by the extent of diversity life managed to create on this planet.
+Although we didn't know it before, our new classifier showed us that Ryan Bartelme and Ryan Newton's biofilter has them as well!
+Now everyone knows that they do exist, more people will be looking for them.
+I think more light will be shed on these new clades pretty fast, and we will be humbled even further by the extent of diversity life managed to create on this planet.

 These are definitely exciting times.

 {:.notice}
-If you have a list of genomes you would like to see how anvi'o will classify them, but you don't have time to install anvi'o, feel free to send me an e-mail.
+If you have a list of genomes you are curious to see how anvi'o would classify, but you don't have time / interest to explore it yourelf, feel free to send me an e-mail.
 I will ask you to give me FASTA files, and return you back the predictions.

 ---